brian-yao/todo_list/README.md

 Todo list built using Javascript, Html, and CSS.

-Ssaves lists in browser using local storage.
+Saves lists in browser using local storage.